BehzadShayegh/constant-properties-protector/README.md

 NOTE:

 * There is no need to inherit from CPP.
-* Use `_` first of the protected property name to get fully access to it.
+* Use `_` first of the protected property name to get full access to it.
 * Use `protect` function to add to protected properties.
-* CPP will defaine python properties for your class.
-So it affects on the class not the instance.
-DON'T use CPP to protect a property in runtime.
-Use it to define protected values for all instanses of a class.
+* CPP will define python properties for your class.
+So it affects the class, not the instance.
+DON'T use CPP to protect property in runtime.
+Use it to define protected values for all instances of a class.

 ## Installation
 ```pip install constant-properties-protector```